eerimoq/pumbaa/docs/library-reference/pumbaa/kernel.rst

    Release the system lock.
 Turns on interrupts.

+.. function:: kernel.sys_reboot()

+   Reboot the system.
+Sets all registers to their known, default values and restarts the application.
+Also known as a soft reset.

 .. function:: kernel.thrd_yield()

   Put the currently executing thread on the ready list and reschedule.